 Squick: The torturers at the Trianon camp force-feed Doremus a large quantity of castor oil, which has a predictable (and gross) result.
 (The castor oil treatment was a favorite of Mussolini's Blackshirts.)

-Values Dissonance: The novel's homophobia may seem jarring to modern readers who accept LGBTQ people.
+Values Dissonance: The novel's homophobia may seem jarring to some modern readers.
 The only gays in the novel — Saranson and several unnamed M.M.s — are depicted as depraved villains.
 See Once Acceptable Targets above.